-A conversation with the author of The Spy.
+A conversation on writing, history, and more, with the author of The Spy.

 In the form of a letter, Paulo Coelho’s 2016 novel, The Spy, tells the unforgettable story of a woman who dared to break the conventions of her time, and paid the price.
 Here he answers some questions about the inspiration behind telling this story, and discovering the voice of the famed French dancer, Mata Hari.